Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice

 \end{lemma} Here, we use a model-dependent stationary state distribution $d_{\rM,\pi}(s) $ (dropping the dependence on start state distribution) where the dynamics $\calP_{\rM}$ are used.
 To simplify notation, we will write the expected model advantage term as $\EE_{(s,s')\sim\rM}\left[\MA^{\pi}_\bM(s,s')\right]$ or simply \EMA.
 A slightly different form of \cref{lemma: model-perf-diff} can be obtained by explicitly indicating the model in the Bellman operator as follows.

-This leads to the following corollary that provides an alternate view of the model-advantage term (see \Cref{app: mpd} for the proof). \begin{corollary} Let $\rM$ and $\bM$ be two different MDPs.
+This leads to the following corollary that provides an alternate view of the model-advantage term (see \nma{Appendix} for the proof). \begin{corollary} Let $\rM$ and $\bM$ be two different MDPs.
 For any policy $\pi\in\Pi$ we have:

-\end{corollary} Note that this term is exactly equal to model-advantage when the reward functions of the two MDPs are identical\footnote{A common assumption for MBRL works proposing to learn dynamics (\eg \cite{luo2018algorithmic}).
+\end{corollary} Note that the term on the right that includes the deviation error is exactly equal to model-advantage when the reward functions of the two MDPs are identical\footnote{A common assumption for MBRL works proposing to learn dynamics (\eg \cite{luo2018algorithmic}).
 We make this assumption as well. }.
 Therefore, setting aside the reward-error term in \cref{lemma: model-perf-diff}, model advantage can be viewed as the deviation resulting from acting according to different MDPs.
-Minimizing the deviation error is the basis of Value-Aware Model Learning (VAML) proposed by \cite{farahmand2017value}.
+Minimizing the deviation error is the basis of the objective proposed in Value-Aware Model Learning (VAML) \cite{farahmand2017value, farahmand2018itervaml}.
 More recent work \citep{grimm2020value} shows that various MBRL methods can be thought of as minimizing the deviation error -- a direct consequence of the close relationship between the deviation error and the \nm{model performance difference}.